You can pay into four different types of ISAs every tax year

 Remember, it’s not all or nothing when it comes to ISA allowances.
 You can use as much or as little of your £20,000 ISA allowance as you want.

-You can only pay into one of each type of ISA each year
+You can now pay into more than one of each type of ISA each year

 You can accumulate lots of different ISAs over a number of years